-Variant Bid is a tender which technically meets the Specification but delivers the solution by a different means from that specifically requested by the Contracting Authority in the construction and civil engineering related.
+Variant Bid is a tender which technically meets the Specification but delivers the solution by a different means from that specifically requested by the Contracting Authority in the is the subject matter of a Contract which is ordinarily property construction and civil engineering related.
 A list of defined Works categories is shown in Schedule 2 of the Public Contracts Regulations.